-Summarized Lithuania, Latvia and Estonia pharma market overview reports for the 2019 I quarter is already generated with the forecast for the 2019
+Summarized Lithuania, Latvia and Estonia pharma market overview reports for 2021 m.
+I quarter is already generated with the forecast for 2022.

-Data for the October 2019 are uploaded to PharmaZOOM LV.
+Data for April 2022 is uploaded to PharmaZOOM LV.

-Every month together with regularly updated wholesalers sales, we will integrate VVKT sales of packages which sales we did not have before.
-These sales are extrapolated by territories.
+Every month together with regularly updated wholesalers sales, we are importing VVKT sales of packages which sales we did not have before.

 Pharmaceutical Market News

 Precision medicine for complex chronic diseases: how near are we?

 Targeting medicines against the genetic and molecular drivers of lung, breast and other tumours has helped transform cancer care for many patients, yet precision medicine for complex chronic diseases has lagged behind.